tommyers-dev/rlean-core/README.md

 # @rlean/core

 The purpose of this package is to remove the boilerplate code that becomes unruly when working in enterprise level React applications.
 This package handles the state, storage, middleware, API calls, and suggests structure and implementation in the Web app.
 There is no need for smart components or dumb components, only functional components.
 All global state objects have classes that extend the model class.
-Model provides a number of attributes that tells this package how to handle the behavior of that object, and the state for that object can be managed by invoking any of the package's custom hooks: useGet, useSave, useRemove, removeAll, usePost, usePut, usePatch, and useDelete.
+Model provides a number of attributes that tells this package how to handle the behavior of that object, and the state for that object can be managed by invoking any of the package's custom hooks and functions: useGet, usePost, usePut, usePatch, useDelete, useSave, useRemove, and removeAll.

 ## Getting Started